-Monitor Microsoft Teams Desktop App in Real-time with Application Network Scoring
+Monitor the Microsoft Teams Desktop App in Real-time

 Is the Microsoft Teams desktop app down?
 I am sure you think about this question when there is an issue or outage with Microsoft 365.
 And that question frightens you as you have a large distributed workforce to manage.

 In our recent press release, Exoprise addresses the application network visibility gap with the latest digital experience monitoring solution, we address how IT can leverage our unique application network score to identify poor-performing Desktop apps like Teams.

 Network admins and app owners can instantly gain end-to-end visibility into the response time and performance of Teams with Service Watch Desktop.
 The tool can pinpoint the root cause of slow network apps such as Wi-Fi strength, VPN connection, backend computing resources (memory, CPU, disk), etc. You can also diagnose the fault behind the Microsoft Teams crash for any teams user by checking all the system events under the ‘reliability’ tab.